 After our exploring, we headed to Little Man Ice Cream.
 It was a popular place — the line extended for half a block and I had to circle several blocks several times before I found a place to parallel park.
 It took us about 30 minutes once we joined the queue.

 I had chocolate in a waffle cone and enjoyed it.
-Sally had the honey almond and wasn’t thrilled (Of course.
-You can’t combine two disgusting flavors and expect something to come of it.)
+My wife had the honey almond and wasn’t thrilled (Of course.
+You can’t combine two disgusting flavors and expect something good to come of it.)